 Rotorua is a city alive with geothermal activity.
 From bubbling mud pools to steaming hot springs and brightly coloured bacteria and mineral deposits, its a nature lovers dream.
 With three main options to choose from, Waimangu, Wai-O-Tapu and Te Puia, but which is the best geothermal park in Rotorua to visit?
 This article will explain the differences and highlights of each so you can choose the park that best suits your interests.

 Located in the heart of New Zealand’s North Island, Rotorua is a thriving city.
 An amazing hive of geothermal activity, Maori culture, and natural wonders there is no shortage of things to do in Rotorua New Zealand.
 No matter whether it’s raining, winter or evening, keep reading to learn more about your options in Rotorua.

 There is so much you can see and do with only one day in Auckland.
-Located near the top of New Zealand’s North Island, Auckland is the countries largest city and like the rest of the country, is only a stones throw away from spectacular coast line, beaches, nature and culture.
-Whether you want to stay in the heart of the CBD or explore the outskirts of the city, Auckland has something for everyone.
+Located near the top of New Zealand’s North Island, Auckland is the country’s largest city and, like the rest of the country, is only a stone’s throw away from the spectacular coastline, beaches, nature and culture.
+So whether you want to stay in the heart of the CBD or explore the outskirts of the city, Auckland has something for everyone.

-If you’re like us and love getting out in nature you won’t want to miss these amazing Rotorua walks.
-Whether you’re looking for quickie, a decent pulse racing trek or some spectacular natural sights, you’ll find it here.
+If you’re like us and love getting out in nature, you won’t want to miss these fantastic Rotorua walks.
+Whether you’re looking for a quickie, a decent pulse racing trek or some spectacular natural sights, you’ll find it here.

 The Coromandel Peninsula of New Zealands North Island is known for its pristine beaches, spectacular forests and relaxed, laid back atmosphere.
 If you’re unsure how to plan your itinerary, we’ll take all the hard work out of it for you.
 Road trip Coromandel with our itinerary and allow yourself to get lost in nature.